 (3) In regulations made under section 88 the prescribed rate referred to in subsection (2)(a) and (b) may be prescribed by reference to a market rate indicator specified in the regulations.

-[Section 94 inserted by No. 60 of 2011 s.
+[Section 94 inserted: No. 60 of 2011 s.
 86.]

 95. Power of Commissioner to obtain information relating to AFI security bond accounts